Systematic Desensitization

 By practicing these coping techniques more regularly, the patient develops a toolbox to manage their anxiety in various situations.

-Now, the actual exposure therapy begins.
+Then, the actual exposure therapy begins.
 The therapist starts with the lowest item on the graduated exposure therapy hierarchy.
-Here's how it might unfold:
+Here's how gradual and systematic exposure may unfold:

 - Imaginal exposure: In the initial stages, exposure might involve imagining the least fear-provoking scenario while practicing relaxation techniques.
-For example, a patient with a fear of heights might visualize themselves calmly looking at a skyscraper picture.
+For example, a patient with a fear of heights might visualize themselves calmly looking at a picture of a skyscraper.

 - In vivo exposure (real-life exposure): Once patients feel comfortable with imagined exposure, they can progress to real-life situations.
 This might involve visiting a park with a gradually increasing elevation or taking a low-floor elevator ride.